mozilla/pontoon/specs/0103-milestones.md

 # Feature Explanation

-Timelines introduce a concept of multiple points in time that have impact to localizers.
+Milestones introduce a concept of multiple points in time that have impact to localizers.
 The points in time shown to localizers are always relevant to what a localizer does right now.